davewatters/pwnytrap/README.md

 PwnyTrap's primary audience is the IT professional, but it is in fact relevant to all online users and can be easily used by anyone without them having concern for the underlying API or code.

 I hope this app sparks conversation amongst software developers around the concept of incorporating a HibpAPI class, or similar implementation, into an app's login or registration handling code.
+At the very least, if users see their email address or password pwned it should encourage better online security habits.

 ## - User Experience Design -